mozilla/legal-docs/firefox_privacy_notice/en-US.md

 ### Location services {: #location-services }

 Firefox has a feature that allows sites to request your location (e.g., to allow those sites to show your location on a map).
 If a site requests your location, Firefox seeks your permission before determining and sharing your location.
-In order to determine your location, Firefox may use several pieces of data to determine your location, including your operating systems geolocation features, wifi networks, cell phone towers or IP address.
+In order to determine your location, Firefox may use several pieces of data to determine your location, including your operating systems geolocation features, WiFi networks, cell phone towers or IP address.
 Estimating your location involves sending some of this information to Google’s geolocation service, which has it’s own [privacy policy](https://www.google.com/privacy/lsf.html).

 ### Crash reporting {: #crash-reporter .inproduct-link }